 Business expansion risk - the Company is trying to acquire business by providing restaurant management services to existing restaurant owners/operators.
-There is no guarantee that the Company will succeed in this endeavour.
+Additionally the Company is venturing into IT and Ai infrastructure business to further support its core business.
+There is no guarantee that the Company will succeed in any of these endeavours.